Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 How To Obtain Criminal Records via State Resources in Texas

-Conduct a Name-Based Criminal History Search
+Conduct a Name-Based Criminal History Lookup

-The name-based criminal history conviction searches allows users to find information on offenders who have either a criminal conviction or have a deferred adjudication (their case has been delayed until the subject has met the stipulations of their supervision) throughout Texas.
+The name-based criminal history conviction searches allow users to find information on offenders who have either a criminal conviction or have a deferred adjudication (their case has been delayed until the subject has met the stipulations of their supervision) throughout Texas.

 This search tool returns information including arrests, prosecutions, class B misdemeanors and more serious crimes, but cannot be used without first creating an account by entering your information and signing up; though the account itself is free to make, individuals will have to purchase credits before any searches can be conducted.